 Only those personnel designated by the Non-Discrimination, Harassment, and Sexual Misconduct Policy shall investigate charges involving protected class discrimination or harassment.

-The Ohio Sstate Uuniversity police or other appropriate law enforcement agency shall have primary responsibility for the criminal investigation of acts that involve suspected criminal violation of federal, state or local laws.
+The Ohio State University police or other appropriate law enforcement agency shall have primary responsibility for the criminal investigation of acts that involve suspected criminal violation of federal, state or local laws.
 Such investigation does not replace any other university investigation.

 The university may conduct concurrent investigations regarding potential violations of institutional policy or federal, state and local law.

 Role of participants.